sarinapadilla/bestbets-api/tools/run/README.md

 # Configuration
 # Best Bets Indexer

+Run the Bets Indexer by running the `bestbets.indexer.sh` script.
+* The `bestbets.indexer.sh` script optionally takes the name of a configuration file as an argument.
+* If the configuration file argument is omitted, `bestbets.indexer.configuration.default` is loaded from the directory where `bestbets.indexer.sh` is located.
+* If the file `bestbets.indexer.STOP` exists in the script's directory, then the indexer will not be executed.

 The Best Bets Indexer is configured by supplying values in bestbets.indexer.config.
 All values are required.

 container_name=bestbetsindexer